why do meteorologists use station models

 IV.
 Drawbacks of Analog Weather Stations

-Although they contributed significantly to meteorology, analog weather stations encountered significant obstacles.
-The manual process of recording and analyzing data made it hard to get real-time information.
-This often caused delays of several hours or even days.
+While they helped meteorology a lot, analog weather stations faced many challenges.
+The manual way of recording and analyzing data made it hard to get real-time information.
+This often caused delays of a few hours or even days.

 V. Emergence of Digital Weather Stations